Teacher in Charge: Miss C. Penfold

 Finishing timber:

 This course prepares students for trade based apprenticeships.
-We recommend this to be a 2 year course with students continuing the course on in Year 12 building on skills learnt at year 11.
-See the Competenz link below for more information.
+We recommend this to be a 2 year course with students continuing the course on into Year 12, building on skills learnt at year 11.
+See the BCITO link below for more information.

 Possible Careers are: Joinery; Construction; Furniture Making.